ankitmhatre/SolarCalculator/README.md

 ## Guidelines
 *  In the strings.xml make sure to replace YOUR_GOOGLE_MAPS_API_KEY with your own Google Maps API Key which can be obtained [here](https://developers.google.com/maps/documentation/javascript/get-api-key)
-*  [Signed APK](https://developer.android.com/studio/publish/app-signing) It is present in the release directory.
+*  [Signed APK](https://developer.android.com/studio/publish/app-signing) is present in the release directory.

 ## TODO's